katieannedavis/TheLetterGame/README.md

 # The Letter Game

 ## Description
 This is a children's program that sounds out the letter pressed on the keyboard.
 It is a GUI program written in Python 3 with the PyQt5 library.
-Inspired by a program my father wrote in Basic for me as a child.

 ## Dependencies
 * Python 3